digdir/dialogporten/src/Digdir.Domain.Dialogporten.Janitor/README.md

 # Dialogporten Janitor

-This is a console application used container app jobs or perform various synchronization and janitorial tasks in Dialogporten.
+A console application for container app jobs or performing various synchronization and janitorial tasks in Dialogporten.

 ## Commands

-The following commands are available:
+Below are the available commands (commands are always the first argument):

 ### UpdateSubjectResources

+- **Description:**
-Synchronizes the mappings of subjects (ie. roles) and resources (ie. apps) from Altinn Resource Registry to Dialogportens local copy used for authorization.
-A parameter `--since` can be supplied to override the time of the last synchronization (should be parseable as a `DateTimeOffset`, ie. `2024-08-15`).
+  Synchronizes the mappings of subjects (i.e., roles) and resources (i.e., apps) from the Altinn Resource Registry to Dialogporten's local copy used for authorization.

+- **Argument(s):**
+    - *Optional*: A single argument can be provided to override the time of the last synchronization.
+This argument should be a `DateTimeOffset`, e.g., `2024-08-15`.